-Thurston County Public Works is pleased to present the Boston Harbor annual water quality report, in accordance with the federal Safe Drinking Water Act and Washington Department of Health regulations.

-This report provides detailed results from drinking water tests taken in 2021, and compares the results to federal and state standards.
-Results from 2022 tests will be published in 2023.
+This water quality report is in accordance with the federal Safe Drinking Water Act and Washington Department of Health regulations.
+The report provides detailed results from drinking water tests taken in 2022 and compares the results to federal and state standards.